View these related videos:

 I know this is an obvious one, so why is it often ignored or overlooked when we are attempting to make important life changes?
-How many times have you said, "I don't have the time" to eat right, exercise, sleep adequately, etc?
+How many times have you said, "I don't have the time" to eat right, exercise, and/or sleep adequately?
 Not caring for yourself will guarantee failure.
-So, why not make this your first and most important resolution for 2006?
+So, why not make this your first and most important resolution this year?

 8. Work to eliminate bad habits

 Including this as a New Year's resolution would put you on the road to good follow-through.
 Bad habits will sabotage your efforts and use up your limited resources of time, energy and focus.
 For each bad habit you decide to eliminate, have a good habit in mind to replace it with.

 9. Set appropriate and healthy limits in all areas of your life

 Knowing your limits and enforcing them with yourself and others is a prerequisite to a healthy life and relationship.
 Learn to say "no" and "enough" and be firm in your resolve that this is a good thing to do.
 Otherwise, you will also be undermining your resolution to take care of yourself.

 10. Work to be the kind of person you want to be with

 Bringing out the best qualities in yourself will help to ensure that you attract people of good quality into your life.
 You wouldn't want to compromise on the standards you have set for a potential mate.
 Therefore, it's important to understand that this also holds true for other people in search of relationships.